protegeproject/swrlapi/README.md

 See the [SWRLAPI Wiki](https://github.com/protegeproject/swrlapi/wiki) for documentation.

 A standalone [SWRLTab](https://github.com/protegeproject/swrltab) application and a [Protégé-based](http://protege.stanford.edu/)
-[SWRLTab Plugin](https://github.com/protegeproject/swrltab-plugin), bothbuilt using this API, are also available.
+[SWRLTab Plugin](https://github.com/protegeproject/swrltab-plugin), both built using this API, are also available.

 #### Building Prerequisites